-Although it was in a major league game, there’s no denying the home run Joey Meyer hit from home plate on June 2, 1987 at Mile High Stadium.
+Although it wasn’t in a major league game, there’s no denying the home run Joey Meyer hit from home plate on June 2, 1987 at Mile High Stadium.

 Facing a 2-2 count, the Triple-A Denver Zephyrs star took Buffalo Bisons pitcher Mike Murphy so deep that the cameraman couldn’t find it.
-It was measured at 582 feet and still considered one of the longest home runs of all time.
+It was measured at 582 feet and still considered one of the longest homers of all time.

-Too bad nobody was in the left field bleachers that night to witness it.
+Too bad there weren’t more people in the left field bleachers that night to witness it.
 Meyer hit 18 total home runs with the Milwaukee Brewers during his career.
 But hey, he hit a freakin’ 582-foot blast, so who cares?

 MLB Players With 500-Foot Home Runs

-There are so many star players and fascinating stories behind the game’s longest home runs, including blasts off scoreboards, rooftops, and with an exit velocity that would make your head spin.
+There are so many star players and fascinating stories behind the game’s longest home runs, including blasts off scoreboards, rooftops, in the playoffs and with exit velocities that would make your head spin.

 500 Feet: Glenallen Hill (Chicago Cubs, 2000)